-To replace the battery, remove the alarm from the mounting plate by rotating the alarm in the direction of the "OFF" arrow on the cover (see figure 7).
+If tamper resist pin has been used, refer to TAMPER RESIST LOCKING PIN in section 3 for removal instructions.
+To replace the battery, remove the alarm from the mounting plate by rotating the alarm in the direction of the "OFF" arrow on the cover (see FIGURE 8).

-The Model 0914 Smoke Alarm is powered by a 9V carbon zinc battery (alkaline and lithium batteries may also be used).
+i9030, i9040, i9050, i9060 and i9080 Smoke Alarms are powered by a 9V carbon zinc battery (alkaline batteries may also be used).
 A fresh battery should last for one year under normal operating conditions.
-This alarm has a low battery monitor circuit which will cause the alarm to "chirp" approximately every 30 - 40 seconds for a minimum of seven (7) days when the battery gets low.
+This alarm has a low battery monitor circuit which will cause the alarm to "chirp" Approximately every 30 - 40 seconds for a minimum of seven (7) days when the battery gets low.
 Replace the battery when this condition occurs.